Dispersive decay of small data solutions for the KdV equation: Abstract

 \section{Abstract}

-We consider the Korteweg-de Vries (KdV) equation, and prove that small localized data yields solutions which have dispersive decay on a quartic time-scale.
+We consider the Korteweg--de Vries (KdV) equation, and prove that small localized data yields solutions which have dispersive decay on a quartic time-scale.
 This result is optimal, in view of the emergence of solitons at quartic time, as predicted by inverse scattering theory.